button-inc/iot-system-prototype/app_vue/README.md

 ## Folder structure

-(Last Updated as of Aug 29,2023)
+(Last Updated as of Sep 5,2023)
+Note that all of these folders are under app_vue/:
 - src/assets -> holds images, stylesheets, fonts
 - components/shared -> holds components created for global use (ex. generalized button component)
 - components -> holds components pertaining to features that would be placed on our pages
 - data -> holds json mock data files
 - pages -> holds components loaded once on a per-route basis
 - router -> holds index.js which contains our configured routes (default is '/')
-- stores -> holds Vuex/Pinia stores for state management
+- stores -> holds Vuex aka Pinia stores for state management
+- layout -> holds layout based components (ie. navbar/header/footer)

 ## Recommended Coding Strategy

 ### CSS
 - we are using the BEM approach where possible
-- if a single vuetify class fulfills your need, go ahead and use that
+- if a single vuetify class fulfills your need, go ahead and use that (for ex. https://vuetifyjs.com/en/styles/spacing/ )
-- don't combine a vuetify class with a custom class (ie. `class="text-subtitle-2 my-custom-class"`) , instead, nest the vuetify css attributes in your custom class (ie. `my-custom-class"`)
+- if you can help it, opt for not combining a vuetify class with a custom class (ie. `class="text-subtitle-2 my-custom-class"`) , instead, nest the vuetify css attributes in your custom class (ie. `my-custom-class"`)
-- we have also added vuetify typography in our own mixins located in /assets/stylesheets/mixins
+- we have also added some of the vuetify typography in our own mixins located in /assets/stylesheets/mixins
   - you can feel free to use `@include <mixinName>` in your custom class to avoid rewriting repetitive code

 ## Recommended IDE Setup